Wax and the City

 In 2016, I decided to investigate closer.
 I went to New Jersey, where I spend five days with the two sisters who are still living in America.
 They were the sweetest people on earth, and shared everything, open-heartedly.
 As soon as I started interviewing them, I mentally green-lit this book in my mind.

 Shortly after, I flew to Brazil to meet with the other sisters.
 The more I dug, the more I could see a very international project unfolding.
 They told me about how women would fly from Russia, Japan, Germany, Saudi Arabia just to be waxed by them.
 How Carolyn Bessette-Kennedy and Oprah had their own open tabs at the salon.
 How Gwyneth Paltrow called them to thank for winning the Oscars (the waxing had given her self-confidence, and Brad Pitt).
 How Fergie, Cindy Crawford, Sandra Bullock, Jennifer Lopez, Gisele Bündchen and forty other top celebrities were regulars.
 How their waxing method got popularized by Sex and the City, in an episode in which Samantha explained exactly what it is.

 After all of this, I decided to call the book Wax and The City.
 I think it is a catchy title, since it surfs the same vibes of the TV Show, and it takes place in NYC of the late 90s.
 As a result of my investigation, I wrote a book proposal, and the first chapter.
 I haven’t been able to find a publisher yet, even with an endorsement from Naomi Campbell and a letter from a production company who already wants to adapt it into a TV series!
 I even gave an interview to BBC, and will keep pursuing the right editor who sees the same potential I do.

-Click the links below to learn more about the J Sisters, and stay tuned for the first chapter!
+Click the links below to learn more about the J Sisters, and subscribe to my blog for receive the first chapter, for free!